Yield exceeds 15%! Besides Western Europe, where is the next gold mine for Chinese energy storage companies?

 Multiple Chinese companies have made substantial breakthroughs in the Eastern European market.
 Trina Storage has signed a strategic agreement with Eastern European EPC company Stiemo, planning to jointly deploy gigawatt-hour level energy storage systems in Eastern Europe over the next 2-3 years, with the first three projects having a total capacity of 90MW/180MWh.

-Nenghui Technology signed a 350MWh energy storage framework contract with European companies in December 2025, and the first batch of orders has been fulfilled.
+Nenghui Technology signed a framework contract for energy storage of 350MWh with European companies in December 2025, and the first batch of orders has been fulfilled.
 Chuangneng New Energy has successively won bids and signed contracts for energy storage projects of 340MWh in Honduras and over 1GWh in Bulgaria, with products already shipped to multiple countries in Europe.

 However, challenges also exist.
 Europe is raising the technical threshold.
-After the major blackout event in Europe in 2025, the EU is accelerating the promotion of the "Grid Connection Requirements for Generators Network Standards," making grid-forming technology a mandatory requirement for energy storage projects above 1MW.
+After the major power outage event in Europe in 2025, the EU is accelerating the promotion of the "Grid Connection Requirements for Generators Network Specification," making grid-forming technology a mandatory requirement for energy storage projects above 1MW.

 The demand for localized production capacity and services in the European market is also increasing.
 Chinese battery cell manufacturers are actively building factories in Germany, Hungary, and other locations to meet potential localization capacity demands.

 For Chinese companies planning to enter the Eastern European energy storage market, it is crucial to develop practical and feasible strategies.
 The primary task is to seize the policy window period.
-Taking Poland as an example, its energy storage subsidy policy will expire at the end of 2025, and it is recommended that companies lay out their plans early to seize market opportunities.
+Taking Poland as an example, its energy storage subsidy policy will expire at the end of 2025, and it is recommended that companies layout early to seize market opportunities.

 It is necessary to fully assess market demand and reasonably plan project capacity.
 The energy storage market in Poland is developing rapidly, but the current market size is relatively limited, and market competition is gradually intensifying.